tdammers/ghc-wiki/newcomers-tutorial.md

 # The Newcomer's Guide To GHC Development

 This page is intended to serve as the first stop for those people who say, "I want to contribute to GHC, but I don't know quite where to begin."
 Begin here.

-If you have any questions along the way don't hesitate to reach out to the community.
+If you have questions along the way, don't hesitate to reach out to the community.
 There are people on the [mailing lists and IRC](mailing-lists-and-irc) who will gladly help you (although you may need to be patient).
 Don't forget that all GHC developers are still learning; your